ShuoYangRobotics/legged-kinematics-calibration/README.md

 by Shuo Yang.
 We proposed a method to let legged robots do online calibration of certain kinematic parameters such as leg length that are hard to measure due to foot deformation.
 The repo provide a MATLAB simulation to conduct observablity analysis and a script for calibrating parameters using sensor data collected on robot hardware.

+Please notice the code is developed in MATLAB R2022a.
+And only tested in R2021b and R2022a.

 ## EKF using Simulation Data
-The following script contains a working example
+The following script in folder "sim_data" contains a working example
 ```matlab
 MAIN_sim.m
 ```